-However, the difficulties of farming with poor soils and harsh weather conditions, in combination with challenging market conditions and the current system of grants and subsidies have brought about changes that have negatively impacted on the landscape.
+For centuries, traditional, low intensity livestock farming in the Shropshire Hills created a beautiful landscape with a wealth of natural features and wildlife.
+However, the difficulties of farming with poor soils and harsh weather conditions, in combination with challenging market conditions and the current system of grants and subsidies, have brought about changes that have negatively impacted the landscape and its wildlife.

 The effect of these changes is that many species characteristic of the Shropshire Hills, such as dormouse, curlew, mountain pansy and the small fritillary butterfly, are in decline or have been lost.

 The future of the Shropshire Hills depends on thriving farms which produce high quality food and take care of the landscape.
 We are working with local farmers to explore ways of managing the land that create a healthy natural environment, restore the characteristic landscape of the area and increase wildlife as an integral part of a profitable farm business.

 If the approach is a success, it will influence Government’s thinking about future approaches to payment schemes and farm planning that support farmers in delivering sustainable environmental outcomes.